Daryl Cagle

 Daryl Cagle (born 1956) is an American editorial cartoonist, the publisher of Cagle.com and owner of Cagle Cartoons, Inc., a newspaper syndicate.

 Career

 Cagle worked with The Muppets from 1979 through 1993.
-He drew a daily editorial cartoon panel titled, "TRUE!" for Tribune Media Services in 1995 and went on to draw local editorial cartoons for Hawaii's MidWeek newspaper.
-He moved to drawing daily cartoons for Gannett's Honolulu Advertiser newspaper, he became the cartoonist for Slate.com in 2000; in 2005 Cagle moved from Slate.com to become the cartoonist for msnbc.com.
+He drew a daily editorial cartoon panel titled, TRUE! for Tribune Media Services in 1995 and went on to draw local editorial cartoons for Hawaii's MidWeek newspaper.
+He moved to drawing daily cartoons for Gannett's Honolulu Advertiser newspaper, and became the cartoonist for Slate.com in 2000; in 2005 Cagle moved from Slate.com to become the cartoonist for msnbc.com.

 Cagle is an occasional syndicated columnist and speaker; he is a past president of the National Cartoonists Society and the National Cartoonists Society Foundation.

 In 2001, Cagle started Cagle Cartoons, a political cartoon and column syndicate which distributes the work of newspaper editorial cartoonists and columnists from around the world to approximately 850 subscribing newspapers.
 Cagle Cartoons is a "package service" where subscribing publications receive all of the content and can reprint whatever they choose.